Houdini 21.0 Nodes Copernicus nodes

 Reaction Parameters

-These parameters are sensitive.
-Reaction-Diffusion exhibits nonlinear behaviour, meaning that fast changes can flip the entire reaction, kill it, or make it enter a blow-up state.
+The Reaction Parameters are sensitive.
+Reaction-Diffusion exhibits nonlinear behavior, meaning that fast changes can flip, kill, or make the entire reaction enter a blow-up state.
+This occurs for a couple reasons:

-• Some combinations of input parameters sit near bifurcation points, thus the stability of the reaction may change abruptly with even tiny variations of the control parameters.
-The node tries to take care of some of this for you in the 'Normalized' interpretation mode which is on by default, however it still can occur.
+• Some combinations of input parameters sit near bifurcation points, so the stability of the reaction can change abruptly with even tiny variations of the control parameters.
+The node tries to take care of some of this for you in 'Normalized' mode (when Switch to Raw Values is off), but it can still occur.

 • Changing the input parameters too fast can mean that the chemicals don’t have enough time to fully grow and stabilize into their new diffusion parameters before the input parameters are changed again.